 Mr. Reid is the Chief Executive Officer and President of the Company.
 On May 2, 2018, he was appointed Chief Executive Officer.
 Mr. Reid was Chief Operating Officer of the Company from 2013 to 2016 until his appointment to President.
 Mr. Reid started with JMS Metals Services, Inc. and related companies ("JMS") in 1991, was promoted to President of JMS in 1994 and served as President of the Company's JMS Russel Metals operations since the Company's purchase of JMS in 2007.
-From 2009 to 2013, Mr. Reid held the position of Vice President Operations, Service Centers and took on increased responsibility for the energy products units.
-Mr. Reid is also a director of the Metals Service Centre Institute.
+From 2009 to 2013, Mr. Reid held the position of Vice President Operations, Service Centers and took on increased responsibility for the energy field stores units.
+Mr. Reid is also a director and Chair of the Board of the Metals Service Centre Institute.

-Mrs. Thabet is a partner at Celtis Capital, a firm specialized in transactional services related to mergers and acquisitions, divestitures, corporate finance and asset management, which she co-founded in 2003.
+Mrs. Thabet is a Corporate Director.
+From 2003 to 2023 she was a partner at Celtis Capital, a firm specialized in transactional services related to mergers and acquisitions, divestitures, corporate finance and asset management, which she co-founded in 2003.
 From 1998 to 2003, Mrs. Thabet worked at AT Capital, an investment management company she founded and from 1987 to 1998, she was at Société générale de financement du Québec, a crown corporation specialized in private equity investment.
-She is currently a director of Transcontinental Inc. and Manac Inc. and served as a director of The Jean Coutu Group from 2010 to 2018.
-She is also a member of the Board of Centraide of Greater Montreal Foundation and past Chair of the Board of the Institute of Corporate Directors - Quebec.
+She is currently a director of Transcontinental Inc., Héroux-Devtek and Manac Inc. and served as a director of The Jean Coutu Group from 2010 to 2018.
+She is also a member of the Board of the Institute for Governance and Center of Advanced Technologies BRP - Sherbrooke University and past Chair of the Board of the Institute of Corporate Directors - Quebec.